-MUFG Securities EMEA plc ("The Group") is a wholly-owned investment banking subsidiary of Mitsubishi UFJ Securities Holdings Co.
+MUFG Securities EMEA plc ("The Group") is a wholly-owned international capital markets subsidiary of Mitsubishi UFJ Securities Holdings Co.
 Ltd. ("MUSHD"), which is wholly owned by Mitsubishi UFJ Financial Group ("MUFG") and was established in 1983.
-The Group's Tier 1 capital at 31 December 2019 was £1,894 million and the average number of employees during the year was 695.
+The Group's Tier 1 capital at 31 December 2020 was £1,965 million and the average number of employees during the year was 713.

-MUFG was formed in October 2005 through the merger of Mitsubishi Tokyo Financial Group and UFJ Holdings and is one of the world's largest and most diversified financial groups, with total assets of ¥314 trillion (£2.2 trillion) at 31 December 2019.
+MUFG was formed in October 2005 through the merger of Mitsubishi Tokyo Financial Group and UFJ Holdings and is one of the world's largest and most diversified financial groups, with total assets of ¥352 trillion (£2.5 trillion) at 31 December 2020.
 MUFG's services include commercial banking, trust banking, investment banking, credit cards, consumer finance, asset management, leasing and other financial service activities.